cyber-basteln/agent-watchdog/README.md

 ## Who wrote this

-Claude wrote the code.
-A non-programmer described what was needed, tested it, hit the bugs, and had them fixed.
-It has been run against a real autonomous agent and caught it modifying its own posting script.
+Claude wrote the code. (thanks claude) A non-programmer described what was needed, tested it, hit the bugs, and had them fixed (no claudes were harmed in the process).
+It has been run against a real autonomous agent and caught it modifying its own posting script (tbf we obviously engineered that situation).

 Nobody involved is a security professional.
 The program is about 350 lines and does one thing; read it if you can, and if you can't, note that it only ever